Cedar Key Museum State Park

 The Whitman home was built in the late 1890's and has been rebuilt and refurbished to reflect a 1920's lifestyle.
 The Visitor Center at Cedar Key Museum State Park offers displays of seashells and ancient Native American artifacts that were found in the area, mostly by Saint Clair Whitman himself.
 The Visitor Center also has exhibits depicting Cedar Key in the 1800's when it was a thriving port and railroad connection.
 There's a short nature trail on the property, too, connecting the Visitor Center to the Whitman home.

 Cedar Key Museum State Park is open Thursday through Mondays from 10 am to 5 pm all year round, except Christmas Day.
-Admission to the grounds of the park costs $2 per person, age 6 and older, admission to the museum is free.

 The kitchen in the Whitman home